 Pass the time with crafts and projects your family can enjoy long after the celebration ends.

 Customized Countdown Balls

-Make personalized countdown balls with glue, glitter, card stock, and your computer's printer.
-Each person can color and decorate their own ball then everyone can "drop" them together at midnight.
+Make personalized countdown balls with glue, glitter, card stock, and your computer printer.
+Each person can color and decorate their own ball; then, everyone can "drop" them together at midnight.

 Fortune Cookie Hide and Seek

 Make a paper fortune cookie for each person and hide them around the house.
 Set a timer and see who can find their personalized fortune the fastest.
 To make it fair, one person can hide everyone else's cookie; then, a different person can hide the original hider's cookie.

 Family Time Capsule

 Start a family time capsule, but bury it in the back of a closet instead of underground.
 This way, you can pull it out every New Year's Eve and add new things.
 Start by having each family member choose one item that represents who they are right now to add.